Entanglement Dynamics of Noisy Random Circuits: Area law

 \section{Area law}

-The system-size-independent growth rate in \refeq{eq-averageopEE2} can be regarded as an open system analog of the small incremental theorem \cite{BravyiSIE,marien2016entanglement}.
-It can be rigorously proven for the von Neumann mutual information.
-Indeed, due to the monotonicity of the mutual information, $I(A\colon B)$ cannot increase under any quantum channels except those acting on the boundary, for which $I(A\colon B)$ at most increases by a constant each time step\cite{SM}.
+The system-size-independent growth rate in \refeq{eq-averageI2} can be regarded as an open system analog of the small incremental theorem \cite{BravyiSIE,marien2016entanglement}.
+It can be rigorously proven for the von Neumann mutual information under general local quantum channel dynamics.

-On the other hand, we also find that the system thermalizes in a system-size-independent timescale \refeq{eq-timescale}.
-From the statistical mechanics perspective, this reflects the fact that the fixed boundary condition has only short-range effects on the bulk spins.
-This is because the domain wall contribution $\sim\frac{1}{d^L}$ is boundary-like, but the polarization field contribution $\sim(1-p)^{Lt}$ is extensive.
-Moreover, for $Q=2$, the triangle weights in \reftab{tab-weights} can be equivalently summarized in terms of energies [up to $O(\frac{1}{d})$] as:

-which is the Ising model with a magnetic field on a (rotated) two-dimensional square lattice.
-The Gibbs state is well-known to be unique and short-range correlated for nonzero magnetic field (the same is true for more general models with a polarizing field like the Potts model \cite{PhysRevB.24.1374,TSAI2009485}).
+Let us consider $I(A\colon B)$ for any bipartite system $AB$.
+There are two possibilities for each local quantum channels $\Phi$.
+If a local channel $\Phi$ acts inside $A$ or $B$, then $I(\Phi(A)\colon \Phi(B))\leq I(A\colon B)$ according to the data processing inequality/monotonicity of mutual information.
+If a local channel $\Phi$ acts on the boundary between $A$ and $B$, then $I(A\colon B)$ can only increase a constant.
+Indeed, denote the qubits at the boundary as $a$ and $b$ ($a\in A$ and $b\in B$), then after the action, we have: